-Our audits included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud, and performing procedures that

-1 5, egarding the amounts and disclosures in the consolidated financial statements.
-Our audits also included as well as evaluating the overall presentation of the consolidated financial statements.
-We believe that our
+Our audits included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
+Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements.
+Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
+We believe that our audits provide a reasonable basis for our opinion.

 Zurich, July 15, 2024

 BDO AG

-/s/ Christoph Tschumi /s/ Philipp Kegele

-Christoph Tschumi Philipp Kegele
+/s/ Christoph Tschumi /s/ Philipp Kegele Christoph Tschumi Philipp Kegele

 We have served as the Company's auditor since 2022

-E 2